Today we celebrate the Feast of the Nativity of John the Baptist

 Israel, through whom I show my glory.”

-Our lives can show God’s glory if we simply allow God to use through his anointing and His Glory will shine forth.
+Our lives can show God’s glory if we simply allow God to use us through his anointing and His Glory will shine forth.
 Blessings upon this parish community, God calls us to work in His vineyard, for a time and a season.
 May this truly be your season for God’s anointing and we know that God is ever faithful.
 We are called to be persistent, God will then be faithful, let us remain in God’s blessings and He will bring the work He has begun in us to Fulfillment.

 We welcome in our midst the Apostle our Bishop Gregory Parks.
 May his apostolic ministry leading the church in Central Florida pour forth God’s anointing on all those whose faith is open to God’s anointing.